Seeing the world through SAR

 It is often said that interpreting SAR images is complicated.
 We beg to disagree.
 The way we see it, interpretation is not difficult – just different.
 To do it correctly, you need to relearn some of your visual-wavelength instincts and apply a new selection of viewing principles that are unique to SAR.

-Coming soon: Discover the diversity
+Next: Discover the diversity of SAR imagery

 In the time it takes you to read this sentence, an ICEYE antenna will have traveled 100km or more, sending thousands of pulses a second down to earth from space.